Sciss/NeovimSwing/README.md

 - [msgpack4z](https://github.com/msgpack4z/msgpack4z-core) - active project, sadly based on ScalaZ
-- [airframe](https://github.com/wvlet/airframe) - seems to include msgpack support, but only low level? see also https://wvlet.org/airframe/docs/airframe-rpc.html -- looks like a good solution if we generate the serializers somehow
+- [airframe](https://github.com/wvlet/airframe) - seems to include msgpack support, but only low level? see also https://wvlet.org/airframe/docs/airframe-rpc.html -- looks like a good solution if we generate the serializers somehow. **Trying to use this one**.
-- [scodec-msgpack](https://github.com/xuwei-k/scodec-msgpack) - based on scodec with shapeless as additional dependency; seems up-to-date. **Trying to use this one**.
+- [scodec-msgpack](https://github.com/xuwei-k/scodec-msgpack) - based on scodec with shapeless as additional dependency; seems up-to-date.
 Note: needs shapeless because it uses scodec 1.x instead of 2.x !
 - [msgpack4s](https://github.com/velvia/msgpack4s) - unclear if still maintained